Rapid Mass segregation in small stellar clusters: Model

 \subsection{The $N$-body code}

-For the purposes of this paper, we used our highly parallel $N$-body code \texttt{HiGPUs} (\cite{dolcetta2013}) running on our private machine containing a Central Processing Unit (CPU) Intel i7 950 and 2 nVIDIA Tesla C2050 (Fermi) Graphics Processing Units (GPUs).
+For the purposes of this paper, we used our highly parallel $N$-body code \texttt{HiGPUs} \citep{dolcetta2013} running on our private machine containing a Central Processing Unit (CPU) Intel i7 950 and 2 nVIDIA Tesla C2050 (Fermi) Graphics Processing Units (GPUs).
 Although the GPUs used are not the best in terms of cost and computing capability, being old generation cards, thanks to the high single core working frequency they perform well in regime of weak load, i.e. using a number of particles $\lesssim 1,024$ \citep{dolcetta2013b}. \texttt{HiGPUs} is based on a Hermite 6th order integration scheme \citep{nitadori2008} parallelized using CUDA (or OpenCL) plus OpenMP and MPI to guarantee maximum performance when a hybrid (CPUs+GPUs) computer is used.
-The integration algorithm is implemented using the technique of block time steps \citep{aarseth2003} where the particle time steps are determined using the following formula: where
+The integration algorithm is implemented using the technique of block time steps \citet{aarseth2003}.
+After proper speed/precision testing we decided to determine the particle time steps using the following formula: where

-and $a_i^{(s)}$ is the \textit{s}-th time derivative of the acceleration of the $i$-th particle.
-Equation \ref{eq:criterion} represents a weighted mean (with coefficients $\alpha_1$ and $\alpha_2$) between the Aarseth criterion for the 4th order Hermite integrator (with accuracy parameter $\eta_4$) (\cite{aarseth2003}) and the generalized Aarseth criterion for the 6th order scheme (with accuracy parameter $\eta_6$) (\cite{nitadori2008}).
+and $\mathbf{a}_i^{(s)}$ is the \textit{s}-th time derivative of the acceleration of the $i$-th particle.
+Equation \ref{eq:criterion} represents a weighted mean (with coefficients $\alpha_1$ and $\alpha_2$) between the Aarseth criterion for the 4th order Hermite integrator (with accuracy parameter $\eta_4$) \citep{aarseth2003} and the generalized Aarseth criterion for the 6th order scheme (with accuracy parameter $\eta_6$) \citep{nitadori2008}.
 The combination with $\alpha_1=\alpha_2=\frac{1}{2}$ has been found to be more stable, for the 6th order method, than the two criteria used independently, providing a better total energy conservation and avoiding time steps either too large or too small.